+Indian cooking is known for its carrot halwa ,and kala jamuns.
+However, there is another halwa one must taste Pumpkin halwa.
 Pumpkin or kaddu is a versatile vegetable.
 You can curry it or make a stew.
 Make a soup, a pie, tart and even make a dessert out of it.
 Be it kasi halwa, or a pumpkin cake, pumpkin sweet recipes always win you over.
 Also, it is a great way of using left-over pumpkin pieces.
 It is an easy vegetable to cook with.
 Pumpkins are naturally sweet.
 You can enjoy it as it gets creamy and sweet as it gets cooked.
-Kaddu ka halva or Pumpkin halwa recipe can be eaten during fasting periods of Navratri or saavan somavar.
+Kaddu ka halva recipe can be eaten during fasting periods of Navratri or saavan somavar.
 Making a sweet out of veggies makes it interesting.
-Making pumpkin halwa with jaggery ensures its iron rich too.
+Making it with jaggery ensures its iron rich too.
 I love using pumpkin for pies and muffins too.
 However, that is for another time.
 You can also use green pumpkin to make a petha halwa if butternut squash /yellow pumpkins are unavailable.

 - Cut pumpkin into smaller pieces.